 Gameplay – 8/10

-The most significant improvements made on the original game were undoubtedly in the gameplay.
-There was increased variety, more unlockable characters, the advent of the unlockable trophies and additional game modes on top of that.
-It can be argued that Nintendo had to introduce variety on this kind of scale to continue to perpetuate the series in the long term, but the variety introduced in Melee was unlike anything I’d ever seen in a fighting game prior, and would have been a major factor in turning the series from a casual interest into a major system-seller for Nintendo.
+The most significant improvements made in the original game were undoubtedly in the gameplay.
+There was increased variety, more unlockable characters, the advent of the unlockable trophies, and additional game modes on top of that.
+It can be argued that Nintendo had to introduce variety on this kind of scale to continue to perpetuate the series in the long term, but the variety introduced in Melee was unlike anything I’d ever seen in a fighting game prior and would have been a major factor in turning the series from a casual interest into a major system-seller for Nintendo.

 Controls – 10/10